A TRIBUTE TO DENNIS ADAMS RIP

 “Even my friend Frank Costin was convinced that a car had to roll, to give a driver a bit of feel on corners.
 I was convinced this was wrong and if anything, it should pendulum the other way.

-What the Probe designs had done was cement Dennis’ reputation as a fine designer, or ‘one of the UK’s greatest fringe designers’ as one young kitcar journalist once described him.
+What the Probe designs had done was cement Dennis’ reputation as a fine designer, or ‘one of the UK’s greatest fringe designers’ as one young kitcar journalists once described him as.
 I know Dennis was very versatile but I don’t think he ever did haircuts!

-Probe 16 was taken over by a Solihull-based company called Concept Developments, productionising it as the Concept Centaur, although it passed on again to Mirage Developments of Biggin Hill, Kent renamed the Pulsar in 1978.
+Probe 16 was taken over by a Solihull-based company called Concept Devopments, productionising it as the Concept Centaur, althopugh it passed on again to Mirage Developments of Biggin Hill, Kent renamed the Pulsar in 1978.

-Unfortunately, the financier withdrew his backing, although they trid to carry on, the writing was on the wall and the company collapsed in April 1971, after four 2001s had found homes.
-There was also a Probe 7000, a 4.7-litre Oldsmobile-powered version intended for the American market.
+Unfortunately, the financier withdrew his backing and although they tried to carry on, the writing was on the wall and the company collapsed in April 1971, after four 2001s had found homes.
+There was also a Probe 7000, a 4.7-litre Oldsmobile-powered version intended for the American market, which was stillborn.

 Production rights were subsequently acquired by Scottish company WT Nugent (Engineering) Ltd of Ayr, run by Bill Nugent.
-He actually continued to produce the cars in a factory in Bradford-on-Avon (near the Adams’ old base, but using their staff) and they built six more before moving production to Scotland, where another six were produced, before they went into receivership in May 1973.
+He actually continued to produce the cars in a factory in Bradford-on-Avon (near the Adams’ old base, but using their staff) and built six more before moving production to Scotland, where another six were produced.
+They went into receivership in May 1973.

-Dennis did the basic design before Jem took it in-house to finish.
+Dennis did the basic design before Jem took it in house to finish.
 As a result, Adams always felt that it fell short of what he intended.
 It was withdrawn after 32 had been sold.
-That car made a comeback some sixteen years later, albeit briefly, as the Autotune Mirage.
+That car made a comeback some sixteen years later, albeit briefly, as the Autotune Mirage, incidentally, where I think another four were sold.

 Range Rover ‘stretchers’ Glenfrome Engineering engaged Dennis’ services to create the angular, yet well-specced Facet in 1984.
 He just managed to complete a convertible version called the Profile before the company went into liquidation.

 In 1985 came the iconic Adams Roadster, which in its own way was a gamechanger and Dennis’ 28th design.
 The first two were based on Opel running gear although Dennis soon changed to Jaguar components.
-He employed the services of some former Marcos employees including foreman Roger Barker at his Adams Roadsters Ltd.
+He engaged the services of some former Marcos employees including foreman Roger Barker at his Adams Roadsters Ltd operation.

 It was well-received but although it looked like a full-on off-roader it didn’t have a limited slip differential (it was based on Ford Cortina) and two-wheel drive and was therefore limited as to where it could go.
 He offered two versions – the Sport and the Safari, which was a 2+2 version.